 ***There may be affiliate links throughout this post.
 Please refer to the disclaimer page for additional information.***

-There are many reasons to reduce your household expenses.
-For some people, it’s to pay off debt or make ends meet.
+There are many reasons people create home budgets to reduce monthly household expenses.
+For some people, household budgeting means paying off debt or making ends meet.
 For other people, it’s to save money faster and retire sooner.

 Understanding where your money is going now will help you start thinking about ways to reduce your major household expenses.
-The more you can reduce major household expenses the less you will spend.
+The more you can reduce monthly household expenses the less you will spend.

-Regardless of which stage you are at in life, there are significant gains to be made by reducing household expenses.
+Regardless of which stage you are at in life, there are significant gains to be made by establishing a budgeting household.

 Average US Household Expenses